Santpedor

-Santpedor (/ca/) is a municipality and town in the comarca of Bages, central Catalonia, Spain.
+Santpedor (/ca/) is a municipality and town in the comarca of Bages, Catalonia.
 It is located north of Manresa, the flattest sector of Bages.
 Sights include the Romanesque-Gothic church of St. Peter, and the Hermitage of St. Francis.
 It is the birthplace of football manager Pep Guardiola and politician Anna Balletbò.

 In addition to the main namesake population center, the municipality also contains the population entity of El Mirador de Montserrat.